 It is believed that taking a dip in the river on this day will heal the devotee of any physical ailments.
 As Dasha means ten and Hara means destroy so taking bath during these ten days will eliminate ten sins that he has committed in the past life.
 On the same day river, Yamuna is also worshipped and various kite flying events are held and devotees also take a dip in the river Yamuna.

 Devotees offer leaf boats containing diya inside it along with sweets and flowers.
 Aartis in praise of Goddess Ganga is performed and people chant the mantra.

-Ganga Aarti attracts huge crowds on a daily basis and on this day it is spectacular to see lakh of diyas floating on the water bed.
-The ghats of the river Ganga are filled with music, mantras aroma of incense, and flowers, creates an ambiance of divine bliss.
+Ganga Aarti attracts huge crowds on a daily basis and on this day it is spectacular to see lakhs of diyas floating on the water bed.
+The ghats of the river Ganga are filled with music, mantras aroma of incense, and flowers creates an ambiance of divine bliss.

 Story of Ganga Dusshera